The Fourth of July is a nationally recognized and celebrated holiday, commemorating American independence and freedom from Great Britain.

 It is also used as a reminder of the work that still needs to be done to achieve racial equality in America and of the life-threatening issues, such as police brutality and mass incarceration, that continue to plague Black communities.
 Last year, Juneteenth fell amidst a reignited civil rights movement and protests around police brutality in the wake of the brutal murders of George Floyd, Breonna Taylor, Tony McDade and countless others.
 Fast forward to today, and this movement has grown exponentially; the murders of Daunte Wright, Ma’Khia Bryant, and too many other African Americans have added fuel to the fire in this fight for justice.
 In a national reckoning around systemic oppression in the United States, it is crucial to understand the 400 years that have led to it.

 How to Celebrate

 For non-Black folks wanting to support the Black community this Juneteenth, the most impactful actions you can take are to educate yourself, grapple with the ways white privilege has functioned in your own life and commit to lifelong anti-Racist practices.
 It is also important to do research into local organizations that may be receiving less funding or national recognition.
-An easy place to start is by simply signing this petition to make Juneteenth a federally recognized holiday.
 It is also incredibly important for non-Black folks to be respectful of organizers and participants, and not to center themselves in the celebrations.